The purpose of this article.

 - This article provides an overall framework.

-You may download a PDF of this article from: Do you understand your customers
+You can download a PDF of this article from: Do you understand your customers V2

 What is the process to understand your customers and users?

-- The seven-phase process is set out below.
+- The eight-phase process is set out below.

 - The most critical part of the process is listening to what the customers and users are saying and observing what they are doing.